GoDaddy celebrates Eid al-Adha with marketing best practices for business growth

 PHOTO

-- Selina Bieber: “In comparison with other major holidays such as Easter and Christmas, Eid al-Adha has triggered a consumer boom in many different industries in the Middle East and North Africa.
-Therefore, marketeers must understand how to effectively target their marketing efforts to this holiday to capitalize on the numerous opportunities.”

-Cairo: GoDaddy Inc. (NYSE: GDDY), the company that empowers everyday entrepreneurs, celebrates Eid al-Adha with business owners by sharing optimum marketing practices to help entrepreneurs expand their business online during one of the most lucrative times for business growth––in line with Egypt Vision 2030.
+Jeddah: GoDaddy Inc. (NYSE: GDDY), the company that empowers everyday entrepreneurs, celebrates Eid al-Adha with business owners by sharing optimum marketing practices to help entrepreneurs expand their business online during one of the most lucrative times for business growth in line with Saudi Arabia Vision 2030.

-Selina Bieber, GoDaddy Commercial Strategy Senior Director, International Markets, stated: “In comparison with other major holidays such as Easter and Christmas, Eid al-Adha has triggered a consumer boom in many different industries in the Middle East and North Africa.
+Selina Bieber, GoDaddy Commercial Strategy Senior Director, International Markets, stated: “In comparison with other major holidays such, Eid al-Adha has triggered a consumer boom in many different industries in the Middle East and North Africa.
 Therefore, marketeers must understand how to effectively target their marketing efforts to this holiday to capitalize on the numerous opportunities.”

 With this guide, entrepreneurs can learn how to set the right marketing campaigns through one of the most important festivals of the year “Eid Al Adha”.
 GoDaddy adds a new guide to the wealth of resources (https://ae.godaddy.com/blog/), all of which offer advice to help businesses grow during the different seasons of the year to help increase customer reach.